 - Special Collections, Carrier Library, James Madison University

 - Bowman family

-- 3 folders, 1 flat file; .36 cubic feet
+- 3 folders, 1 flat file, .36 Cubic Feet

 - The Bowman Family Papers, 1765-1998, consisting of one box and one flat folder, contain various documents related to John Bowman, and his descendants David, Joseph, Alpheus, Solon, and others.
 These documents include deeds and indentures pertaining to land granted to John Bowman, as well as wills and financial records, and records pertaining to the construction of a new Rader's Church, 1878-1879.

 [identification of item], [box #, folder #], Bowman Family Papers, 1765-1998, SC 0159, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.

 John Bowman Jr. was born on July 1, 1750 in Greenwich Township, Berks County, Pennsylvania.
 He married Mary Magdalene Surface most likely in 1777.
 They had six children: Elizabeth, George, John, Barbara, Catherine, and Mary.
 George and John Bowman were the eldest and only sons of John and Mary.
 John Bowman Jr. died on March 7th, 1816, three days after compiling his last will and testament.
 This particular Bowman family is a branch of the prominent pioneering and military family of Rockingham County of the same name (descended from George Bowman who settled in the area in 1731).
 There are financial records in the collection indicating the sale of a significant tract of land to David Bowman (son of Solon Bowman) from the heirs of the prominent Isaac Bowman (son of George Bowman mentioned above).
 One such heir from the deed, Mattie S. Bowman, also penned a letter to David Bowman, found in the second series of the collection, confirming that she was his niece and that the Bowman's of this collection were related to the prominent Bowman family of the area.
 Another such heir mentioned was Alpheus M. Bowman, a very prominent and successful statesman and businessman in Virginia.
 Solon Bowman, to which some of the wills relate to, was born July 11, 1844 and was said to have been an active and pleasant man in the Rader's Lutheran Church Community, and was also a soldier in the Civil War, said to be "gallant and brave."

-Scope and Content:
+Scope and Content